WuTheFWasThat/vimflowy/docs/dev_setup.md

 Note that you may make new documents simply by visiting `http://localhost:3000?doc=<documentname>#`

+You may notice that the development version is a bit slow.
+If you're looking to run vimflowy for personal usage (not development), you'll want to compile the assets in production mode:

+    npm start -- --build --prod

 For a full set of options, see

     npm start -- --help